 4. Organizational agility is an imperative

-Peter Diamandis, co-founder and executive chairman of Singularity University and executive chairman of the XPRIZE Foundation, kicked off the conference by citing a study from Yale University, which said:
+Peter Diamandis, co-founder and executive chairman of Singularity University and executive chairman of the XPRIZE Foundation, kicked off the summit by citing a study from Yale University, which said:

 “If you started a company in the 1920s you had 67 years on the S&P 500 before you were disrupted.
 Today, if you get on the S&P 500 you’re on it for 15 years.”